naivary/objst/README.md

 NOTE: The owner of an object has to be a valid uuid-v4.
 The uuid can be created using the [google/uuid](https://github.com/google/uuid) package.
 It is used internally for testing and promises the most resilient results in production use.
+If you don't differentiate between different owners you can use `objst.SystemOwner` which will assign a one time calculated uuid to the object.
+This should be only used if the different objects are all managed by the same owner and the object storage will only be consumed by the same owner over http.
+Otherwise you will risk some security issues on your end (no authorization).

 The object struct has implemented many useful interfaces which allow you to use it as a usual file.
 For example an object can be passed to any function which accepts an `io.Reader`,